Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 7/10/2023 Release

+#### Notes

+This is an update for web only

+#### Features

+**For web** - The activity tracker on the inspection overview page now shows updates done on mobile and over the api.
+Phases in the inspection list views are sortable.
+There is now a 'Site Not Ready' report.

 ## 5/30/2023 Release

 #### Notes